-We’re all unique in our own way, and our hair is no different.
+We’re all unique in our own way, and our hair and scalp are no different.
 Human hair follicles are part of the body’s natural genetic make up, and each strand has their own individual characteristics.

 Hair genetics are the blueprint for determining hair’s texture, color, growth and susceptibility to pattern baldness.
 Hair traits are hereditary and passed down by both mother and father with deference to some studies suggesting higher responsibility to the mother’s side for baldness.

-We’ll dispel some myths, look at the role genetics plays in your hair and see if you’re at risk for balding.
+We’ll dispel some myths, look at the role genetics play in your hair and see if you’re at risk for balding.
 Keep reading.